 - Graduates of this program receive excellent academic and technical preparation to enter the job market or graduate school.

-- The American Physical Society lists Appalachian’s Department of Physics and Astronomy as 3rd in the U.S. for the production of BA/BS degrees (among Masters Comprehensive Institutions), and in the top 20 of Masters granting institutions for the fraction of women earning MS degrees.
+- Based on Fall 2018 American Institute of Physics data, Appalachian’s Department of Physics and Astronomy is listed as 2nd in the U.S. for the production of BA/BS degrees (among Masters Comprehensive Institutions) and is listed as having the 2nd largest number of graduating master’s students than any program in the nation.

 - Students have opportunities to work with faculty mentors whose research specialties include materials and surface physics, optics, microscopy, Raman spectroscopy, organic semiconductors, physics education, robotics, asteroids and the physics of stars.

-- Students can stay to earn a Master of Science degree in Engineering Physics through Appalachian’s Accelerated Admission from Baccalaureate to Master’s Program, sometimes referred to as 4+1.
-Students with at least a 3.4 GPA can take graduate coursework during the senior year and earn a master’s in just one additional year.
+- Students can stay to earn a Master of Science degree in Engineering Physics after earning a bachelor’s degree or through Appalachian’s Accelerated Master’s Program.
+Through the Accelerated Master's program, undergraduate students with at least a 3.2 GPA can take graduate coursework during the senior year and earn a master’s degree in just one additional year.

 Some of these jobs also require education beyond the bachelors’ degree.